"At the center of your being you have the answer; you know who you are and you know what you want."

 Spiritual bypass: Using spiritual ideas to avoid real engagement with difficulty.
 True centeredness is tested in real life, not just in meditation.

 Dissociation: What appears calm is disconnection from experience.
 True centeredness is fully embodied and present.
-You feel your life rather than float above it.

 Cultivating Centeredness